 The evaluation of the different quantum observables considered here depends on the chosen basis.
 Specifically, in an event-dependent basis, such as the helicity basis, the axis orientation is modified according to the underlying \ttbar kinematics, leading, after integration over some phase-space variables (e.g., an azimuthal angle), to what has been referred to as fictitious quantum states~\cite{Afik:2020onf, Afik:2022kwm, Cheng2023, Cheng:2024btk}.
 On the other hand, the beam basis keeps its orientation fixed, leading to \textit{bona fide} quantum states.

-In a two-qubit system there are four maximally entangled states, referred to as Bell states: $\ket{\Phi^{\pm}}=\frac{1}{\sqrt 2} (\ket{\uparrow \uparrow} \pm \ket{\downarrow \downarrow})$ and $\ket{\Psi^{\pm}}=\frac{1}{\sqrt 2} (\ket{\uparrow \downarrow} \pm \ket{\downarrow \uparrow})$, where the arrows indicate the spin orientation with respect to the $\hat k$ axis.
-In Ref.~\cite{Afik:2020onf} it was predicted that at the threshold of \ttbar production, i.e., when the invariant mass of the \ttbar system, \ttm, is close to twice the mass of the top quark, the system is predominantly in a $\ket{\Psi^-}$ spin-singlet state.
+In a two-qubit system there are four maximally entangled states, referred to as Bell states: $\ket{\Phi^{\pm}}=\frac{1}{\sqrt 2} (\ket{\uparrow \uparrow} \pm \ket{\downarrow \downarrow})$ and $\ket{\Psi^{\pm}}=\frac{1}{\sqrt 2} (\ket{\uparrow \downarrow} \pm \ket{\downarrow \uparrow})$, where the arrows indicate here the spin orientation with respect to the $\hat k$ axis.
+In Ref.~\cite{Afik:2020onf} it was demonstrated that at the threshold of \ttbar production (i.e., when the invariant mass of the \ttbar system, \ttm, is close to twice the mass of the top quark), the system is predominantly in a $\ket{\Psi^-}$ spin-singlet state.
 The observed entanglement in the dilepton channel~\cite{ATLAS:2023fsd, CMS:2024pts} corresponds to this region of the \ttbar phase space.
-The lepton+jets channel is better suited for the measurements in the higher \ttm region~\cite{CMS:2024zkc, CMS:2025brx}, where the system is expected to be predominantly observed in a $\ket{\Phi^-}$ spin-triplet state~\cite{Afik:2020onf}.
-Indeed, in Ref.~\cite{CMS:2025brx} it was shown that the \ttbar system in the $\ttm >800$~GeV, $\absct <0.4$ bin is observed in the $\ket{\Phi^-}$ state with about 60\% fidelity, which is the highest fidelity observed with respect to the Bell basis in the probed phase space.
-Using the Peres-Horodecki criterion~\cite{Peres:1996dw, Horodecki:1997vt}, it was demonstrated that the system is in an entangled state in this region of phase space~\cite{CMS:2024zkc}.
+Notably, in the threshold region, the decays of the top quark and antiquark are separated predominantly by a time-like interval~\cite{Severi:2022qjy, Demina:2024dst, Fabbrichesi:2025psr}.
+The lepton+jets channel is better suited for measurements in the higher \ttm region~\cite{CMS:2024zkc, CMS:2025brx}, where the system is expected to be predominantly observed in a $\ket{\Phi^-}$ spin-triplet state~\cite{Afik:2020onf}.
+Indeed, in Ref.~\cite{CMS:2025brx} it was shown that the \ttbar system in the $\ttm >800$~GeV, $\absct <0.4$ bin is observed in the $\ket{\Phi^-}$ state with about 60\% fidelity, the highest value observed with respect to the Bell basis in the probed phase space.